dqhieu/hieudinh-com/app/blog/exploring-the-swift-ui-layout-system.md

 ## Custom Layouts

-Starting in iOS 16, SwiftUI introduced a Layout protocol that allows you to create custom layout containers.
-Instead of relying on HStack, VStack, or ZStack, you can define how the container calculates its children’s positions.
+Starting in iOS 16, SwiftUI introduced a `Layout` protocol that allows you to create custom layout containers.
+Instead of relying on `HStack`, `VStack`, or `ZStack`, you can define how the container calculates its children’s positions.
 While this is an advanced topic, it opens up possibilities for building unique grid systems or specialized view arrangements that go beyond SwiftUI’s stock containers.

 An example might look like this (simplified for illustration):